Erik af Klint (1901–1981): Career

-In 1950, af Klint was appointed chief aide-de-camp (överadjutant) to His Majesty the King. af Klint was promoted captain in 1950 and served as flag captain from 1950 to 1951 and as head of Section 2 of the Defence Staff from 1951 to 1953 when he was promoted to rear admiral.
-From 1953 to 1957, af Klint served as Chief of the Coastal Fleet.
-He then served as commanding officer of the Naval Command East from 1957 to 1966 when he was promoted to vice admiral and retired from the military.
-In 1967, af Klint was appointed Cabinet Chamberlain to His Majesty the King Gustaf VI Adolf.
+In 1950, af Klint was appointed chief aide-de-camp (överadjutant) to His Majesty the King.
+Af Klint was promoted to captain in 1950 and served as flag captain from 1950 to 1951 and as head of Section 2 of the Defence Staff from 1951 to 1953, when he was promoted to rear admiral.
+From 1953 to 1957, af Klint served as commander-in-chief of the Coastal Fleet.
+He then served as commanding officer of the Naval Command East from 1957 to 1966, when he was promoted to vice admiral and retired from the military.
+In 1967, af Klint was appointed cabinet chamberlain to His Majesty the King Gustaf VI Adolf.

 Personal life

 In 1934 he married Ulla Wibom (1912–2007), the daughter of Commander Ivar Wibom and Siri (née Hedblom).
 They had three children: Gustaf (1935–2010), Johan (born 1939) and Elisabet (born 1940).

 The votive ship hanging in Adelsö Church was built by af Klint and his father.

-Hilma af Klint, bequeathed her entire work to her nephew Erik af Klint.
-In 1972 - after the Moderna Museet rejected the collection - he let a foundation take over ownership.
+Hilma af Klint bequeathed her entire work to her nephew Erik af Klint.
+In 1972 — after the Moderna Museet rejected the collection — he let a foundation take over ownership.
 Erik af Klint wrote in the statutes that the majority of the board should belong to the Anthroposophical Society, because the artist had a strong interest in anthroposophy.